PaponAhasan/Data-Structures-and-Algorithms/Data_Structure/Queue/Basic Queues.md

 Queues are data structures that follow the First In First Out (FIFO) i.e. the first element that is added to the queue is the first one to be removed.

+Example :  It is similar to the ticket queue outside a cinema hall, where the first person entering the queue is the first person who gets the ticket.

 Elements are always added to the back and removed from the front.
 Think of it as a line of people waiting for a bus.
 The person who is at the beginning of the line is the first one to enter the bus.